POORVAJA-195/Securein_Doomed_DIce/README.md

 ### **1.** **TOTAL POSSIBLE COMBINATIONS:**

-   * The formula for finding the total possible combinations is the No. of faces of the object power No. of objects.
+   * The formula for finding the total possible combinations is the (No. of faces of the object) power (No. of objects).

    * In this case, the object given is Dice.